Western Apoi tribe

 The Western Apoi tribe live in Ondo State, Nigeria.
-The tribe (also called Apoi, Ijo-Apoi or Apoi-Ijo) consists of nine settlements: Igbobini, Ojuala, Ikpoke, Inikorogha, Oboro, Shabomi, Igbotu, Kiribo and Gbekebo.
-The Apoi inhabited higher ground than most of the other Ijaw tribes.
-They speak the Yoruba language as they no longer speak the Ijaw language.
-They are bordered to the north by the Ikale and to the west by the Ilaje.
-The clan also shares border with the Arogbo Ijaw to the south and the Furupagha Ijaw to the east across the Siloko River.
+The Western Apoi tribe are also called Apoi or Ijo-Apoi.
+They consists of nine settlements namely Igbekebo, Igbotu, Igbobini, Inikorogha, Ipoke, Kiribo, Oboro, Ojuala and Shabomi.
+The Apois inhabit higher ground than most of the other Ijaw tribes.
+They speak a dialect of the Yoruba language called Apoi which is similar to the Ikale and Ilaje dialect.
+The Apois underwent a linguistic shift centuries ago from an Ijo based dialect to Yoruba due to intermarriages and isolation from the larger delta region.
+They are bordered to the north and east by the Ikale and to the west and partially southwards by the Ilaje.
+The clan shares the other section of their southern border with the Arogbo.